warrior1211421/Gaming-Techies/content/posts/top-10-list-best-ethernet-cable-for-gaming-with-buyers-guide.md

   To get the best Ethernet Cable for yourself, explore the cable category that you would need for the best results.
 It is one of the most important things to do before spending your money on buying the cable, as any mistake in choosing the wrong cable can make you regret your choice for life.

   There are many categories of cable in the market that perform different functions and are best suited to certain specific needs.
-When you want the best gaming ethernet cable, we recommend you go for Cat-5e and Cat 6, whichever is more convenient buying for you.
+When you want the **best gaming ethernet cable**, we recommend you go for Cat-5e and Cat 6, whichever is more convenient buying for you.
 But if you already have a very high-speed internet connection at your home, then, to support it, you can go for buying Cat-7 and Cat-8, which are much better in their performance and manufacturing than other cables.

   You can simply check out the cable specifications to look out for the cable category.
 The cable categories are mentioned on the cable, so it would be very easy for you to detect the cable category.